 Alerts and reports can be sent to any device (including mobile devices) that can understand SNMP and other alerting monitoring applications.

-I did not notice any decrement on production server performance.
-DPA was doing an inquiry every 1 second (monitored by SQL Profiler), but no measureable effect.
+I did not notice any decrement in production server performance.
+DPA was doing an inquiry every 1 second (monitored by SQL Profiler), but no measurable effect.